 Go easy on these fruits as they have a high sugar content and high glycemic index:

 Don’t get discouraged and don’t overanalyze this list, simply eat real food, food that is minimally processed.
 Reduce sugar and high glycemic foods.
 Do a trial of avoiding wheat or gluten products for 3-4 weeks, see if you feel better.
 Try to eat grass fed livestock when possible.
 Eat 5-7 vegetables or fruits a day.
 It will take time and this is the first of several health habits to come, but eating a whole foods diet will pay health dividends for years to come.

-Dr. Murphree’s Jump Start Weight Loss Program – SAVE $100 EXTENDED THROUGH FEBRUARY!
+Dr. Murphree’s Jump Start Weight Loss Program – SAVE $400 NOW!